Gitog/friends/README.md

 Friends App.

-Things you may want to cover:
+Does the Following:

 * Create User

 * User can add Friends

-Following tuitorial for my first Ruby on Rails app.
+Initial idea from a atutiotrial.

-Tweaked design and some functionality.
+Tweaked design(UI) and some functionality.

 By James Njorio; credit John Elder